rupertwh/bmplib/API-full.md

     bitsperchannel = bmpread_bitsperchannel(h);

-    /* get required size for memory buffer and allocate memory */
+    /* Get required size for memory buffer and allocate memory */

     image_buffer = malloc(bmpread_buffersize(h));

-    /* load the image and clean up: */
+    /* Load the image and clean up: */

     bmpread_load_image(h, &image_buffer);

     bmp_free(h);
     fclose(file);

-    /* ready to use the image written to image_buffer */
+    /* Ready to use the image written to image_buffer */

-    /* image data is always returned in host byte order as
+    /* Image data is always returned in host byte order as
      * 8, 16, or 32 bits per channel RGB or RGBA data.
      * No padding.
      */